IdentityPython/SATOSA/doc/saml-to-saml-adapter.md

     service:
       idp:
         ...
-        name_id_format: ['urn:oasis:names:tc:SAML:1.1:nameid-format:emailAddress']
+        name_id_format: 'urn:oasis:names:tc:SAML:1.1:nameid-format:emailAddress'

 ## Renaming friendly attribute names

- If an SP used friendly attribute names instead of OIDs that implementaiton should fix this.
+ If an SP uses friendly attribute names instead of conforming to the X.500/LDAP Attribute Profile, the proxy can rename the friendly names.
 In the meantime attributes can be renamed using the internal_attributes configuration.
- For example, to rename a backend attribute called "principalName" to "surname" at the frontend, add a second attribute profile:
+ For example, to rename a backend attribute called "principalName" to "surname" at the frontend, set different attribute_profile values for the backend and frontend:

     attributes:
       ...